 - Posters around my village and in local shops.

-- Charity fundraising: As my book aims to raise funds for charity, I work with charities who are using my book with their own fund raising efforts.
+- Charity fundraising: As my book aims to raise funds for charity, I work with charities that are using my book with their own fundraising efforts.

 - Jungle theme storytelling workshops.

-Author, Sandra Arthur has a love for adventure which is reflected in the stories she writes.
+Sandra has a love for adventure which is reflected in the stories she writes.
 Her goal in writing is to Make Reading Fun.
 She achieves this by creating unusual story lines and offering additional content via her multi-media website.
-To-date, she has written five books: Three early learning readers and two junior fiction.
-She is passionate about Borneo and has devoted much of her free time to promoting and raising funds to assist the endangered orangutans.
-She also supports other charities including Help for Heroes, Children’s Home, Nepal, WWF and cancer charities.
-Sandra currently lives in the south of France with her husband and two sons.
-Sandra works with two talented illustrators, Will Stevens and Lisa Williams.
+She has written five books: Three early learning readers and two junior fiction.